Get

 Just like your cat will show you some clear signs if they like you rubbing their ears, they’re usually pretty good at communicating if they don’t like something.
 If your cat is acting any of these ways when you’re trying to pet their ears, they probably don’t like it, and you should consider petting them somewhere else and leaving their ears alone.

 If your cat is growling or hissing, this is a clear sign they don’t like the behavior.
 Moreover, sometimes your cat will actively run away, try to hide, or even try to scratch or bite you.
-If they have previously enjoyed you rubbing their ear, it may be a sign the ear is painful or inflamed, so it’s best to get them checked out by your vet.
+If they have previously enjoyed you rubbing their ear, it may be a sign the ear is painful or inflamed, so it’s best to get them checked out by a vet.

 Other more subtle ways your cat might be telling you they don’t like the behavior is if they’re constantly turning their heads away from you, making it more difficult for you to pet their ears.
 You also might notice tail thrashing, flattened ears, twitching, or lots of shifting.